dgwozdz/HN_SO_analysis/README.md

 indeed influence defaults but you just don’t understand the dependence of those phenomena.
 The causality seems to be a tough thing to identify.

-In the context of HO and SN, the factors influencing both sites could be, for example, the following:
+In the context of SO and HN, the factors influencing both sites could be, for example, the following:

 1. Both sites (to some extend) share user base: programmers or people